dobbbo/AdamDobson_T1A2/README.md

 - This website was created entirely using only HTML and CSS
 - Used GIMP to edit some of the photos
-- Wireframes and sitemap were created using Figma
+- Sitemap was created using Figma
+- Wireframes created with Moqups
 - Website was deployed via Netlify